hashicorp/nomad/website/source/docs/drivers/docker.html.md

   the host's devices.
 Note that you must set a similar setting on the Docker daemon for this to work.

+* `pull_activity_timeout` - Defaults to `2m`.
+If Nomad receives no communication
+  from the Docker engine during an image pull within this timeframe, Nomad will timeout the request that initiated the pull command.

 * `allow_caps`<a id="plugin_caps"></a> - A list of allowed Linux capabilities.
   Defaults to
   "CHOWN,DAC_OVERRIDE,FSETID,FOWNER,MKNOD,NET_RAW,SETGID,SETUID,SETFCAP,SETPCAP,